lloydtwum/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this print last 10 lines of a file
+this print the first 10 lines